 Repeat regularly or as needed.

 8. Incorporate Fluoride in Your Dental Routine

 Fluoride, a natural mineral, is essential for strong teeth and a healthy mouth.
 It helps ward against cavity growth and protects against sensitivity by coating exposed dentin.
-One type of fluoride application is silver diamine fluoride, which can help minimize oral pain and strengthen your teeth against acid and decay.
+One type of fluoride application for tooth sensitivity is silver diamine fluoride, which can help minimize oral pain and strengthen your teeth against acid and decay.

 Incorporate more fluoride into your daily routine with the following methods.

 - Diet: Most drinking water contains fluoride, either through natural occurrence or manual additives.
 Some foods also contain natural fluoride, including grapes, baked potatoes, tea, spinach and some types of fish.

 - Toothpaste: Fluoride toothpaste is one option for treating your sensitive teeth.
 Studies have shown that this brushing option is an effective method for controlling dentin hypersensitivity (DHS).
 Toothpaste with fluoride cleans and removes plaque the same way non-fluoride formulas do, but with the benefit of fluoride to fortify enamel.
 You can also find fluoride-infused mouthwash for extra care.

 - Supplements: For extreme oral sensitivity or fluoride deficiencies, ask your dentist about prescription-only fluoride supplements.

 Your dentist might also perform a professional fluoride application during your next checkup or cleaning appointment.
 Professional fluoride treatments are most effective for treating sensitive teeth when applied regularly or twice per year.

 9. Talk to Your Dentist About Dental Varnishes and Coatings for Sensitivity